clowder-framework/clowder2/backend/docs/source/listeners.md

    - Dataset feeds allow multiple file criteria to be listed
    - When a dataset contains files that match every criteria, notify listeners
    - Process every file/dataset that comes in automatically, or only manually? (toggle)
+   - approval process when criteria met? get a report on login, submit by hand
+   - what parameters to include with jobs from this feed
+   - cron job for the criteria checks on newly created resources?
+   - order criteria so we can evaluate rapidly

 - On request, users can calculate feed statistics:
    - Number of files meeting criteria